eclipse-jsf/webtools.jsf/CONTRIBUTING.md

-# Contributing to Eclipse WTP Source Editing
+# Contributing to Eclipse Tools for Faces

 Thank you for your interest in this project.
 Don't forget to sign your Eclipse Contributor Agreement before proposing any changes.